leoemaxie/alx-low_level_programming/README.md

 * Preprocessor: An overview of C preprocessing, macros and `#include` directive.
 This is housed in the [0x0D-preprocessor](/0x0D-preprocessor) directory.

 * Structures: Introduction to C structures.
 This is housed in the [0x0E-structures_typedef](/0x0E-structures_typedef) directory.
 * Variadic Function: Overview of functions that accept an arbitiary number of argiments.
 This is housed in the [0x10-variadic_functions](/0x10-variadic_functions) directory.

+* Variadic Function: Overview of functions that accept an arbitiary number of argiments.
+This is housed in the [0x10-variadic_functions](/0x10-variadic_functions) directory.
+* Singly Linked List: Introduction to data structures in C using Linked List.
+This is housed in the [0x12-singly_linked_lists](/0x12-singly_linked_lists) directory.